-On this day in 1884, future President Theodore Roosevelt’s wife and mother die, only hours apart.
+Future President Theodore Roosevelt’s wife and mother die, only hours apart, on February 14, 1884.

 Roosevelt was at work in the New York state legislature attempting to get a government reform bill passed when he was summoned home by his family.
 He returned home to find his mother, Mittie, had succumbed to typhoid fever.
 On the same day, his wife of four years, Alice Lee, died of Bright’s disease, a severe kidney ailment.
 Only two days before her death, Alice Lee had given birth to the couple’s daughter, Alice.

 The double tragedy devastated Roosevelt.
 He ordered those around him not to mention his wife’s name.
 Burdened by grief, he abandoned politics, left the infant Alice with his sister Bamie, and, at the end of 1884, struck out for the Dakota territories, where he lived as a rancher and worked as a sheriff for two years.
 When not engrossed in raising cattle or acting as the local lawman, Roosevelt found time to indulge his passion for reading and writing history.
 After a blizzard wiped out his prized herd of cattle in 1885, Roosevelt decided to return to eastern society.
 Once back in New York in 1886, he again took up politics and took over raising his precocious daughter, Alice, who later became a national celebrity.